 Fast forward to this week, a month after buying our Mazda.
-We had just put together our grand plan to pay off our loan and start saving more in our emergency fund, when J’s car broke down.
+We had just put together our grand plan to pay off our payday loans and start saving more in our emergency fund, when J’s car broke down.
 And the real kicker: it will cost $1,600 to fix (chute).
 At this point, we would rather invest that money into a newer, more reliable car, but it’s still money that we don’t want to part with even if we fix it.

 Life is just unfair sometimes, just like the game of Chutes and Ladders, where the steps are chosen by a dice.
 Cars break down when you need them.
 People who do less work seem to get the promotions.
 Emergencies happen.
 Sometimes, you encounter an even bigger financial crisis which may lead you to consult a bankruptcy attorney to fully assess your situation and get professional advice about filing for bankruptcy.
 But the best thing to do in these situations is acknowledge that it sucks, see how far you’ve come since you started the game, and quickly move on.
 Because after you slide down a chute, there’s usually a ladder coming up.
 And the only way to win the game is to keep playing.